A World Free of Addiction.

 Our Mission Statement

-"A Christ centred ministry preventing addition and transforming lives"
+"A Christ centred ministry preventing addiction and transforming lives"

 Our Programs Mission Statements